adriangb/xpresso/docs/tutorial/param_constraints_and_metadata.md

 Query, Path, Header and Cookie parameters benefit from Pydantic's rich validation and schema generation.
 You can attach extra validation and schema metadata using Pydantic's `Field()`.
 For in depth information on the topic, see [Pydantic]'s docs.
-But here is a quick example of how this can work in XPresso.
+But here is a quick example of how this can work in Xpresso.
 First, import `Field` from Pydantic and `Annotated` from `typing` (Python >= 3.9), `typing_extensions` (Python <= 3.9) or `xpresso.typing` (any Python version):

 ```python hl_lines="1 4"